 K – Know Yourself

 Get to know yourself and ensure you are communicating from that knowing, from your true self.
-Understand deeply, what your top priorities are, what your strength and weaknesses are, how you learn and what you like and what you dislike when communicating, working and learning.
+Understand deeply, what your top priorities are, what your strength and weaknesses are, how you learn and what you like and dislike when communicating, working and learning.
+What is it that you need from others?
 You need to be absolutely honest with yourself.

 U – Understand Others

 Get to understand others by having a conversation with them.
 Be curious about what they have to say and then listen to what they do say.
 Identify their strength and what you could learn from them.
 Identify what you have in common and how, if at all, you both together can build on this common trait, idea, ambition or interest.

 Ask others: What is important to you?
 What do you want?
 What do you need?
 How can I help you get what you want?

 Start connecting the details you have gathered.
 What do you know about the problem you want to solve.
 Who else is involved?
 How can they help?
 What is the common denominator between you and them?
 How can you build connections between the problem you are trying to solve and the problem others are trying to solve?
 How can the details help you find a solution?
 How can you find a solution together with people who have a similar interest in getting the problem solved?

 Do: Analyse the details and information available.
 Find a common denominator.
 Reach out and ask for clarification.
 Brainstorm a solution.
 Work together with others on finding the best way forward.
 Ask what else might be important?
 Identify options.